zyyang1111/HMCTherm/README.md

    $ ./HMCTherm -c 400000 -t file -f ./Example/FFT\_example/mem\_trace.tr -x 1024 -y 1024 -q ./Example/FFT\_example/logicP.in -e 20000
    ```
    In this command:
-      - -c indicates the number of CPU cycles to be simulated
+      -c indicates the number of CPU cycles to be simulated <br />
-      - -t indicates whether the input memory trace is from a file (file) or generated randomly (random)
+      -t indicates whether the input memory trace is from a file (file) or generated randomly (random) <br />
-      - -f if the memory trace is from a file, the trace file name is specified here
+      -f if the memory trace is from a file, the trace file name is specified here <br />
-      - -x and -y specifies the size (in byte) of a "mat" which is the smallest unit of memory [Default 512]
+      -x and -y specifies the size (in byte) of a "mat" which is the smallest unit of memory [Default 512] <br />
-      - -e is the time step to print out the transient temperature and power profile
+      -e is the time step to print out the transient temperature and power profile <br />
-      - -h will print out the help of the HMC simulator
+      -h will print out the help of the HMC simulator <br />
    The HMC simulation will generate five output files:
-      - /result/file.out : summary of the HMC latency
+      - /result/file.out : summary of the HMC latency <br />
-      - temperature\_trace.csv and power\_trace.csv : the temperature and power traces for each time step, respectively
+      - temperature\_trace.csv and power\_trace.csv : the temperature and power traces for each time step, respectively <br />
-      - Average_power.csv : the average power profile within the time of simulation
+      - Average_power.csv : the average power profile within the time of simulation <br />
-      - static_temperature.csv : the static thermal profile given the average power
+      - static_temperature.csv : the static thermal profile given the average power <br />
    Please see here for more details of the usage of the HMC simulator and the specifications of each file.

    - (7) Plot the power and temperature profile using the python scripts in $(HMCThermROOT)/script/